zyndagj/kubernetes_basics/docs/02-create-cluster.rst

 Creating your Kubernetes cluster
 ================================

-Launch and configure a 2-node Kubernetes cluster on `labs.play-with-k8s.com <https://labs.play-with-k8s.com>`_.
+In this section, we will launch and configure a 2-node Kubernetes cluster on `labs.play-with-k8s.com <https://labs.play-with-k8s.com>`_.

 Launching your k8 instance
 --------------------------